 Shafiq, welcome to the team.
 We wish you great success in your new role.

-We are pleased to announce that Aja Secheslingloff will be joining the Bowman team effective Tuesday September 3rd, 2024, as a Sr. Accountant in the Audit Department.
+We are pleased to announce that Aja Secheslingloff joined the Bowman team effective Tuesday September 3rd, 2024, as a Senior Accountant in the Audit Department.

 Aja brings over 4-years of experience in audit and tax accounting where she gained experience inspecting 401k’s, 403b’s, completing financial statements, preparing taxes and reviewing financial statements.
 Prior to joining Bowman, Aja was working with MUN CPA’s focusing on audit accounting.